UngerboeckAPI/251/Readme.md

 After downloading the project, you can surf the code to find the method you need.
 Also, please ensure your Visual Studio is set up to download Nuget Packages (Visual Studio->Options->Nuget Package Manager-> General -> Ensure these are checked: "Allow NuGet to download missing packages" and "Automatically check for missing packages during build in Visual Studio").
 You can make a simple app to call the examples to see how they work.

-# Ungerboeck.Api.Sdk
+# Ungerboeck.Api.Sdk (Formerly Ungerboeck209XSDKWrapper/UngerboeckSDKWrapper)
 Project Name UngerboeckSDKWrapperJWT.
 Contains pre-made wrapper calls to quickly get your client connected to the Ungerboeck API.
 This lives as a package on Nuget, but it coexists here to allow you to see the code.

 [Find the nuget package here](https://www.nuget.org/packages/Ungerboeck.Api.Sdk/)

-# Ungerboeck.Api.Models
+# Ungerboeck.Api.Models (Formerly Ungerboeck209XSDK/UngerboeckSDKPackage)
 This contains pre-made models and constants to help your client code.
 It only lives on Nuget.

 [Find the nuget package here](https://www.nuget.org/packages/Ungerboeck.Api.Models/)

 Match your Ungerboeck version of the Ungerboeck.Api.Sdk or Ungerboeck.Api.Models packages by using the package version.
 The second value represents the Ungerboeck version.

-For example 1.251.1.3 was made for Ungerboeck 25.1
+For example 1.98.211206.1756 was made for Ungerboeck .98

 # More Info
 More infomration can be found [in our knowledgebase](https://supportcenter.ungerboeck.com/hc/en-us/sections/115001365327-API-Basics).